 With the excessive premium charged for a Leo Diamond ring, I would expect nothing but the best in terms of the diamond’s finishing (polish/symmetry).
 Sad to say, that’s not what the Leo Diamond offers you.

 The craftsmanship standards in the majority of Leo Diamonds are mediocre.
 This is evident in the “Good” & “Very Good” ratings received for polish and symmetry in the grading report.

 Call me a cut snob if you like but I expect nothing less than the best considering how much I am overpaying for a diamond.
-Just ask yourself the following question: would you be willing to pay up to 2 times more for a “branded” diamond only to receive a product with questionable quality?
+Just ask yourself the following question: Would you be willing to pay up to 2 times more for a “branded” diamond only to receive a product with questionable quality?

-You see, diamonds have a superior hardness and this means they can take on a better polish than any other types of gemstones.
+You see, diamonds have a superior hardness and this means they can take on a better polish than any other type of gemstones.
 Let me tell you that it is relatively easy for a cutter to polish a diamond to attain “Very Good” or “Excellent” polish ratings if they wanted to.

 The fact that a diamond is left at a “Good” polish state and marked as a completed product reveals a lot about the kind of standards a company has.